ToJans/tojans.github.com/content/blog/Confessions of a start-up consultant.markdown

 ![If you're a fraud, you might as well go all the way!](http://media.salon.com/2014/01/wolf_wall_street2.jpg)

-Most start-up consultants are a fraud; let me tell you why...

 ## About a year ago

 I was talking to one of my business mentors; he asked: